 When you bring over a significant other or a friend, you avoid inviting them into your room.
 You don’t want them to see its childish state that you just haven’t had time to fix.
 Why not start anew at your own pad?

 You always stay out late on the weekends.
 As a result, you have to sneak into your house in the wee hours of the morning, trying your best not to disturb your sleeping family.
-Having your own place where you can make as much noise as you want at 2 AM is much more ideal.
+Having your own place where you can make as much noise as possible at 2:00 am is much more ideal.

-Your parents’ set of rules hasn’t budged since your high school days.
-Maybe you’re still expected to come home by midnight, and you can’t even have a significant other over without leaving your bedroom door open.
+Your parents’ rules haven’t budged since your high school days.
+Maybe you’re still expected to come home by midnight and can’t even have a significant other over without leaving your bedroom door open.

 Plus, what adult wants to tell their friends that they can’t come out because they have to finish up some chores?
 Constantly getting asked to mow the lawn, do the dishes, or vacuum the rugs can put a damper on your day.

 Your room in your parents’ house is probably pretty small.
-Since the house isn’t technically yours, you’re not able to take up space inside the rest of the house.
+Since the house isn’t technically yours, you cannot take up space inside the rest of the house.
 This means your room is full of clutter.

-There are only so many video games, clothes, books, collector’s items, and other things that you can fit into one small space.
-When you’re not ready to get rid of your old clothes, you have to resort to maxing out your dresser and closet space.
-Having a whole house or apartment to yourself can give you a lot more room to store your personal items.
+There are only so many video games, clothes, books, collector’s items, and other things that you can fit into a tiny space.
+When you’re not ready to get rid of your old clothes, you must max out your dresser and closet space.
+A whole house or apartment can give you much more room to store your personal items.

 Living in your childhood home isn’t just an inconvenience to you, it’s also an inconvenience to your parents.
 As much as your parents love you, you might notice them dropping hints about you moving out.

-Most of the time, this is in your best interest—starting a life on your own is a part of becoming an adult.
-Perhaps your parents offer to help you move out or fund your future apartment for a couple of months.
+Most of the time, this is in your best interest.
+Starting a life on your own is a part of becoming an adult.
+Perhaps your parents will help you move out or fund your future apartment for a couple of months.
 Those subtle suggestions are signs that it’s time to live on your own.

 It’s Time to Move Out!

 Do any of these warning signs apply to you?
 If they do, you need to start planning your move.
-Otherwise, it’s okay to stay at your parents’ house for a little while longer.
+Otherwise, it’s okay to stay at your parent’s house for a bit longer.